sparkiyy/Compo/README.md

     </a>
   </p>
   <p align="center">
-    Compo is a lightweight, MonoBehaviour-like <b>component framework</b> for Roblox 📦.
+    Compo is a lightweight, Unity-like <b>component framework</b> for Roblox 📦.
   </p>
 </div>